Utah Truck Accident Laws & Regulations

 • Class B: Permits a driver to operate any single vehicle with a gross vehicle weight rating of 26,001 pounds or more, or any single vehicle towing another vehicle that does not exceed a gross vehicle weight rating of 10,000 pounds

-• Class C: Authorizes a driver to operate a single vehicle with a gross vehicle weight rating of less than 26,001 pounds, or any single vehicle towing another vehicle with a gross vehicle weight rating that does not exceed 10,000 pounds, where the vehicle is designed to carry 16 or more passengers (including the driver) or to transport hazardous materials
+• Class C: Authorizes a driver to operate a single vehicle with a gross vehicle weight rating of less than 26,001 pounds, or any single vehicle towing another vehicle with a gross vehicle weight rating that does not exceed 10,000 pounds, where the vehicle is designed to carry 16 or more passengers (including the driver) or to transport hazardous materials in Utah

 In addition to classes of CDLs, truck drivers may obtain endorsements to their license that authorize them to drive certain types of vehicles or haul certain types of cargo not covered by the basic CDLs.
 Common CDL endorsements for truck drivers include: